Timeline of President Donald Trump's activities leading up to, after COVID-19 diagnosis

 - Trump tweets shortly before 1 a.m. that he and the first lady have tested positive for the virus and "will begin our quarantine and recovery process immediately."

-- White House officials say Trump and his wife are experiencing mild symptoms, and that senior advisers who were in close contact with the president and Hicks have tested negative.
-White House chief of staff Mark Meadows says that he anticipates more White House staff will test positive.

-- Trump campaign manager Bill Stepien says campaign events involving the president and his family are being moved to virtual events or temporarily postponed.
-Vice President Mike Pence plans on resuming his scheduled campaign events.
+- Trump's doctor reports that Trump is experiencing "fatigue" but "in good spirits" and Melania Trump has a mild cough and headache.

+- Trump receives a dose of Regeneron's experimental antibody drug.
+He's also been taking zinc, vitamin D, an antacid, melatonin and a daily aspirin.

-- White House staff say Trump is experiencing "fatigue."
-Trump flies by Marine One to Walter Reed Medical Center, a military hospital, on the advice of his physicians.
+- Trump flies by helicopter to Walter Reed National Military Medical Center Medical Center.
 White House officials say Trump will remain there for a "few days."

+- Trump releases a video on Twitter, saying, "I think I'm doing very well, but we're going to make sure that things work out."

 SATURDAY

-- Trump remains hospitalized at Walter Reed National Military Medical Center.
-He offers his own assessment of his status Saturday evening in a video from his hospital suite, saying he was beginning to feel better and hoped to "be back soon."
+- Doctors say the president is doing well, is fever-free and isn't having difficulty breathing.
+Conley dodges questions about whether Trump had been given oxygen at any point and reveals that Trump had some symptoms on Thursday - mild cough, stuffy nose and fatigue.

-- Chief of Staff Mark Meadows tells reporters some of Trump's vital signs were "very concerning" Friday.
-That disclosure contradicted a rosy assessment Trump's doctors had initially provided.
+- White House chief of staff Mark Meadows tells reporters that some of Trump's vital signs were "very concerning" Friday and that the next 48 hours would be critical in his care.

+- Trump releases new hospital video, says he's feeling better and "I think I'll be back soon."

+- Trump's doctor says in a health update that medical team is "cautiously optimistic," but also notes that the president is "not yet out of the woods."

 SUNDAY